prjctgeek/foodie/content/recipes/salmonrangoon.md

 +++
 title = "Salmon Rangoon"
-date = 2022-0527-
+date = 2022-05-27

 [taxonomies]
 categories = ["recipe"]
 tags = ["recipe"]
 +++

-A much more approachable version of a PF Changes apitizer on of my kids absolutly loves.
+A much more approachable version of a PF Chang's apitizer.

 <!-- more -->